-If additional support is required outside of these times, foster carers can contact the Emergency Duty team or access a carer support line - a service that operates 24 hours a day providing advice for foster carers by foster carers.
+If additional support is required outside of these times, foster carers can contact the Emergency Duty team or access a carer support line - a service that operates 24 hours a day providing advice for carers by experienced carers.

 Leeds fostering service provides an Independent Support Service to foster carers (currently commissioned through Foster Talk) where this is required for mediation purposes or to provide advocacy support for the carer during allegations.